jeremyt135/connectdisks/README.md

 # Overview

-connectdisks implements a TCP server and client (using C++ and Boost.Asio) for playing the [Connect Four game](https://en.wikipedia.org/wiki/Connect_Four) over a network.
+This project implements a TCP server and client (using C++ and Boost.Asio) for playing the [Connect Four game](https://en.wikipedia.org/wiki/Connect_Four) over a network.

 The server and client currently use asynchronous socket I/O (through Boost.Asio) but each are polled from a single thread.

 ## Running

 The included solution files and CMakeLists create separate executables for the server and client.
 The game can be played locally